OpenTermsArchive/contrib-declarations/CONTRIBUTING.md

 We are more than happy to help you.
 If you are facing problems while working on any issue, don’t hesitate to ask for help.

 Your contribution, no matter its size, holds immense value.
 We eagerly await to see the impact you'll make in our community! 🚀

+## List a new contributor in the Open Terms Archive website

+We acknowledge the efforts of our contributors by listing them on our [website](https://opentermsarchive.org) and this is made possible by the use of the [All Contributors bot](https://allcontributors.org/docs/en/bot/overview).

+All Contributors enables adding a contributor with a comment on an issue or pull request, without writing code.
+To do this, please use the [dedicated issue](https://github.com/OpenTermsArchive/contrib-declarations/issues/1485) on this repository.

+Please read the following [contributing guide](https://github.com/OpenTermsArchive/opentermsarchive.org/blob/main/CONTRIBUTING.md#list-a-new-contributor-in-the-open-terms-archive-website).